DeRomuald/bar-hop/README.md

 - Enter a cocktail name in the and click "Find a Recipe"
    - You will be given result based on your request.
    - If you pick a cocktail that not in API database
+      - It will open a Modal with a message that we don't have it in our database.

 2. You can start a new search, just follow instruction in step 1.

+3. If you don't know what cocktail you want, but want to get something click on Surprise Me button.
+- It will display a cocktail randomly picked from our database.

+4. After you've done with picking and searching for cocktails you can check the closest liquor stores on the map.
-- If you have previous searched a cocktail or three cocktails it will be displayed on the screen, new search will replace it.
+- If you click on a marker you will be displayed with:

-3. If you want to .....

-4. something.
+   - Name
+   - Rating
+   - Address
+   - And a website if the place have this info on the file.

+5. As a bonus you can read about paring your new drink with some food.
+- Just click [Do you want to find paring food for your cocktail?](https://www.thespruceeats.com/how-to-pair-cocktails-and-food-759992) at the footer, right next to our github account links.

 ## Features
-- API
-- DOM
+- Search
-- localStorage
+- Random Drink
-- dynamically created elements
+- Map
+- Modal Respond
+- Keeping Data in Local Storage
+- Find Location
+- Dynamically Created Elements

 ## Screenshots
 ![Example screenshot](./assets/images/screenshot.gif)

 ## Usage
-For information that helps you make cocktails.
+For pleasure and comfort, information that helps you make cocktails and locate closest stores.

 ## Project Status
 Project is: _completed_